yihozhang/relational-ematching-benchmark/README.md

   This takes 2-4 hours to run.

-Additionally, `make submitted` will use the saved `out/benchmark-submitted.csv` to recreate the submitted results exactly.
+Additionally, `make submitted` will use the saved `out/benchmark-submitted.csv` to recreate the submitted results.
 This only does the calculations and plotting,
 `make full` will re-run the entire experiment.